HumbertoKalex/Paraaqui/README.md

 ## Run
 To run and test just install the project and navigate.
 The default user and password its user= admin, password= 1234

+The apk file its at the root project folder. app-debug.apk

 ## Test
 ![image](https://github.com/HumbertoKalex/Paraaqui/assets/34062777/bb0a3dab-8972-46d2-a378-f82d855ed840)